Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 chmod +x /path/to/installation_dir/singularity/bin/singularity
 ```

-Next, since I'd a native installation, I also found it useful to set some `ENVIRONMENT` variables so that the `cache` and the `tmp` build files are in a specified
+Next, since I've a native installation, I also found it useful to set some `ENVIRONMENT` variables so that the `cache` and the `tmp` build files are in a specified
 ```
 export SINGULARITY_TMPDIR=/path/to/installation_dir
 export SINGULARITY_CACHEDIR=/path/to/installation_dir